syntevo/docs/SmartGit/Latest/Integrations/JIRA.md

+---
+redirect_from:
+  - /SmartGit/Latest/JIRA
+  - /SmartGit/Latest/JIRA.html
+---

 # JIRA

-The JIRA integration allows to select a commit message (including JIRA key) directly from (open) JIRA issues and to optionally mark issues as resolved on **Push**.
+The SmartGit integration to Atlassian JIRA allows you to select a commit message (including JIRA key) directly from (open) JIRA issues and to optionally mark issues as resolved on **Push**.

 ## Prerequisites

-The JIRA integration is only available for **commercial** licenses and will only be present, if the [Bugtraq configuration](Bugtraq-links-to-issue-trackers-.md) has been set up properly for your JIRA server.
+The JIRA integration is only available for **commercial** licenses and will only be present, if the [Bugtraq configuration](../GUI/Bugtraq-links-to-issue-trackers-.md) has been set up properly for your JIRA server.

 #### Note